harbhajanrai/ehr/README.md

         * medical_score (int): The medical score of a patient.
     * Returns: A tuple containing a boolean indicating whether coverage is approved and a message explaining the decision.

+* cmd to execute the file :  python data/ehr_to_um.py